Skip to Content

 • information about your identity, such as a copy of your ID document, a short video of yourself;

-• information about your right to live in the UK and your tax residency; and
+• information about your right to live in the UK and your tax residency;

-• financial details, such as your employment status and the industry you work in, annual income, number of dependents, residential status and monthly housing costs.
+• financial details, such as your employment status and the industry you work in, annual income, number of dependents, residential status and monthly housing costs;

 • details you give us when you sign up for a specific service, like your National Insurance number if you open an Individual Savings Account (ISA);